BrunoSouza88/BrunoSouza88/README.md

 # 💫 About Me:
-🔭 I’m currently working on getting better on coding<br>👯 I’m looking to collaborate on things that brings<br>🌱 I’m currently learning Beck-end tools such as SQL Databases, NodeJS and finishing details on React<br>💬 Ask me about my time driving for Uber, got quite good histories.
+🔭 I’m currently working on getting better on coding<br>🌱 I’m currently learning Beck-end tools such as SQL Databases, NodeJS and finishing details on React<br>💬 Ask me about my time driving for Uber, got quite good histories.
 And How lovely South Africa is.<br>⚡ Fun fact: Some times Dark mode, some times light mode.
 Life is a balance.

 ## 🌐 Socials: